pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 - subscribeKey
   - Type: String
   - Default: n/a
-  - Your subscribeKey from the Admin Portal.
+  - Required.
+From Admin Portal.
 - publishKey
   - Type: String
   - Default: n/a
-  - Required for publishing.
+  - From Admin Portal (required if publishing).
 - secretKey
   - Type: String
   - Default: n/a